Smertig/banana/docs/api/tg/types/message.rst

    .. cpp:member:: optional_t<user_t> from

    Optional.
-Sender of the message; empty for messages sent to channels.
-For backward compatibility, the field contains a fake sender user in non-channel chats, if the message was sent on behalf of a chat.
+Sender of the message; may be empty for messages sent to channels.
+For backward compatibility, if the message was sent on behalf of a chat, the field contains a fake sender user in non-channel chats

    .. cpp:member:: optional_t<chat_t> sender_chat

    Optional.
-Sender of the message, sent on behalf of a chat.
-For example, the channel itself for channel posts, the supergroup itself for messages from anonymous group administrators, the linked channel for messages automatically forwarded to the discussion group.
-For backward compatibility, the field from contains a fake sender user in non-channel chats, if the message was sent on behalf of a chat.
+Sender of the message when sent on behalf of a chat.
+For example, the supergroup itself for messages sent by its anonymous administrators or a linked channel for messages automatically forwarded to the channel's discussion group.
+For backward compatibility, if the message was sent on behalf of a chat, the field from contains a fake sender user in non-channel chats.

    .. cpp:member:: optional_t<integer_t> sender_boost_count